cortoproject/corto/README.md

     return 0;
 }
 ```
-In the terminal, type `corto run` again.
+In the terminal, type `corto run MyFirstApp` again.
 You should see that your program repeatedly prints `Hello Corto!`.

 Now in `MyFirstApp.c` change the line
 ```c